-Grenadian nutmeg chicken recipe – succulent pieces of tender chicken that is seared in a pan then basted with a sweet nutmeg syrup.
+Grenadian nutmeg cinnamon chicken recipe – succulent pieces of tender chicken that is seared in a pan and braised in a sweet spice infused syrup.

-Grenada, oh sweet Grenada…..Today we are heading over to The Grenadines.
+Grenada, oh sweet Grenada…..Today we are heading over to The Grenadines with this Grenadian nutmeg cinnamon chicken.
 Whenever I head back to the Caribbean I always make sure to make a B line and touch down in Grenada, known as the Isle of Spice.
 This mountainous island is abundant in spices – ginger, cloves, mace, bay, cinnamon, nutmeg, chocolate, coffee and 20% is contributed to the global supply.

 Not only am I a foodie I’m also a spice lover too, believe me when I tell you I literally forage for spices when I visit a new destination.
 I still have some unused spices from my previous trip to the Isle of Spice, can’t seem to bring myself to use everything is its entirely – I am just weird?